 During World War I, the company added a forge plant and manufactured gun forgings and billets for shells.
 11 Much of the steel was produced in two electric steel furnaces, each of six tons capacity, that had been installed for that purpose.
 At the close of the war, the forge plant was dismantled.

-By the late 1920’s, the foundry occupied 55 acres, with 17 of those under a roof.
+By the late 1920’s, the factory occupied 55 acres, with 17 of those under a roof.
 11 It included 45 traveling cranes, ranging in capacity from 5 to 40 tons.
-The site also included six miles of railroad track for receiving in raw materials and sending out finished goods.
+The site also covered six miles of railroad track for receiving in raw materials and sending out finished goods.

 Two stem cranes were used for handling raw materials stored in the yards where it was fed into six 25-ton basic open hearth furnaces and two 6-ton electric furnaces.
 11 The electric furnaces had been salvaged from the forge plant.
-Natural gas fed into the open hearth furnaces, while electric power and compressed air was supplied from the company’s own power plant.
+The natural gas fed into the open hearth furnaces, while electric power and compressed air were supplied from the company’s power plant.

 The parent company of Buckeye Steel, Buckeye International, was formed in 1967.
 1 Buckeye International was focused on non-foundry related businesses and was acquired by Worthington Industries through a stock merger in 1980.